Generating neuronal diversity in fly eyes and human retinal organoids

 We are using the fly eye as a paradigm to elucidate the mechanisms controlling stochastic gene expression during development.
 Similar to the human color vision system, the photoreceptors of the fly eye randomly express several light-detecting Rhodopsin proteins (Rhodopsin3 =blue; Rhodopsin4 = red).
 The fly eye is an ideal system to study this phenomenon because it provides a simple binary output for stochastic gene expression, the general mechanisms of cell-fate specification are well-understood, and a vast array of genetic and transgenic tools are available to manipulate cis-regulatory inputs and upstream trans-acting factors.

 The transcription factor Spineless is the critical regulator controlling the random mosaic pattern of photoreceptor subtypes in the fly eye.
 Each allele of spineless makes its own random expression choice independent of the other.
 Stochastic on/off expression of spineless is determined by general activation coupled with random repression requiring combinatorial inputs from cis-regulatory elements acting at long range.
-Through interchromosomal communication (InterCom), the two alleles coordinate their expression state.
-The next goal is to determine the molecular mechanisms controlling intrinsically stochastic expression decisions and InterCom:
+Through interchromosomal communication, the two alleles coordinate their expression state.

 Project 1.
-Random expression decisions (Caity Anderson, Alexandra Neuhaus-Follini, Sang Tran, India Reiss ): How does a gene randomly decide to be on or off?
+Stochastic photoreceptor specification (Caity Anderson, Liz Urban, Luke Voortman, Mini Yuan, Grace Gu): How does a gene randomly decide to be on or off?
 To address this question, we are studying how DNA looping, nuclear architecture, chromatin state, and transcriptional regulators control stochastic expression of spineless.
 We found that a two-step mechanism involving transcriptional priming and chromatin compaction determines stochastic expression of a transcription factor that controls patterning in the retina.
 This mechanism may represent a general paradigm for gene regulation during development.

-The random mosaic of photoreceptors in the human eye
+The mosaic of photoreceptors in the human eye

-The human retina is composed of three cone cell subtypes that are stochastically distributed.
+The human retina is composed of three cone cell subtypes.
 These cone cell subtypes are defined by expression of color-detecting opsin proteins: L/red, M/green, and S/blue opsins.
 Despite their importance in color and daytime vision, very little is understood about how these three photoreceptor subtypes are generated.
-Since mice and fish have dramatically different patterns of cone cells, we must address this question in developing human tissue.
-We are studying the question of stochastic cone cell specification by differentiating human induced pluripotent stem cells (iPSCs) into retinal cups.
-These retinal cups contain all the cell types of the human retina including opsin-expressing cone photoreceptors (green = L/M opsins; blue = S opsin).
+Since mice and fish have dramatically different patterns of cone cells, we address this question in developing human tissue.
+We are studying the question of cone cell specification by differentiating human stem cells into retinal cups.
+These retinal organoids contain all the cell types of the human retina including opsin-expressing cone photoreceptors (green = L/M opsins; blue = S opsin).